#31: Quick Checklist for Your Big Talk

 Eat a small meal of healthy food.
 Have water and a protein bar handy.

 Stop in the bathroom.
 Check yourself out in the mirror.
 Make sure your clothes look good and nothing is stuck in your teeth.
+Do a power pose.
 Tell yourself you’re going to do awesome.
 Believe it!

-When people start to show up, be there to talk with them.
+When people start to show up at the event, be there to talk with them.
 Consider including audience comments in your talk.

 Take a moment to breathe deep into your belly and slowly exhale.
 Repeat a few times.